project-meucci/thimm.github.io/docs/index.md

 # Podcast transcriptions
-These are transcripts for podcasts from the regenerative agriculture space.
+Transcripts for podcasts from the regenerative agriculture space.
+We do not own the content, so please support the creators of these podcasts in any way you can.